nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

-message events interlacing with state events (see State DAGs[^msc4242], which replaces `auth_events` with `prev_state_events`, and benefits from a companion proposal like MSC4521 to achieve higher rates of synchronization across the federation and improved rates of complete event dispersal).
+message events interlacing with state events (see State DAGs[^msc4242], which replaces `auth_events` with `prev_state_events`, and benefits from a companion proposal like MSC4521 to achieve higher rates of synchronization across the federation and improved rates of consistency and rapid event dispersal).

+### Cryptocurrencies and other prior arts

+Bitcoin merged their equivalent years ago and recently integrated it with a gossip-based middle tier[^bitcoin_minisketch_doc].

+Ethereum also has relevant whitepapers and proposals, some of which are in production[^ethereum_blog].

+One of the main sources in the MSC[^optimal_polynom] details a one-to-many broadcast scheme.

+Similar reconciliation results are obtained for example in git, DynamoDB [^db_replica_repair], and other peer-to-peer frameworks, even if different methods are used.

 ### Future considerations

-Applying "periodic" room-state reconciliation between other homeservers, MSC4521 provides greater assurance of consensus among "authoritative" peers.
+Applying "periodic" room-state reconciliation between other homeservers, a future MSC can apply MSC4521 for greater assurance of convergence with "authoritative" peers.
 It can signal divergent rooms to admins (via logs) and allow manual state comparison over federation if the admin is especially determined to align or diagnose their room(s).

 Furthermore, providing end-users and clients with the ability to quickly verify complete agreement between large sets of local and remote data is a convenience